ArthurSpirling/Levellers/README.md

 That is, it is written in [*Early Modern English* (EME)](https://en.wikipedia.org/wiki/Early_Modern_English).
 Consequently, the embeddings are also in EME, and we make them freely available to anyone who needs them.
 You can find them in [this Google Drive folder](https://drive.google.com/drive/folders/1oGCMSnmcZG-uxO-gxj3otyT8QXlhmTp8?usp=sharing), and we discuss how to access them below.
 If you use them, we simply ask that you cite our paper as something like

 > Melissa Schwartzberg and Arthur Spirling.
-"The Levellers and Their Contemporaries in Context: 'Equality' at the Time of the English Civil War(s), 1638–1666".
+"The Levellers in Context: Equals, Peers and Free-born Englishmen".
 Working Paper.
 New York University.
 URL: https://github.com/ArthurSpirling/Levellers

 ### Accessing the Embeddings